-At least 9 injured after gas explosion causes fire in upstate NY bungalow
+At least 12 injured after bungalow explodes at camp in upstate NY

-MONROE, N.Y. — At least nine people were injured after a bungalow exploded and caught fire in upstate New York Friday morning, officials said.
+MONROE, N.Y. — Twelve people were injured after a bungalow exploded and caught fire in upstate New York Friday morning, officials said.

 The fire broke out at the Quaker Hill Bungalow Colony at 60 Cromwell Rd. in Monroe.